Web Application

 }

-func newUserService(repository gorm.Repository) UserService {
+func newUserService() UserService {

 return &userServiceImpl{